Associate of Applied Science in Diagnostic Medical Sonography

 Application Process

-Students admitted to Sonography will receive additional instructions regarding program requirements that include but are not limited to: submission of personal health history, a physical examination, a TB skin test, various immunizations/vaccinations including full Covid-19 vaccination and boosting, a urine drug screen, and CPR certification.
-A positive urine drug screen or any attempt to tamper with a specimen may disqualify an applicant and/or result in dismissal from the Sonography program.
-Costs for all requirements are incurred by the student.
+Admitted students will receive additional instructions regarding program requirements (e.g., personal health history, physical examination, TB skin test, various immunizations including full Covid-19 vaccination and booster, urine drug screen, and CPR certification).
+Costs for these requirements are incurred by the student.

 Admission Criteria

-The following courses are prerequisites for admission to the Sonography program.
-Students must earn a grade of “C” or better in all of prerequisite courses listed.
+The following courses are prerequisites for the Sonography program.
+A grade of “C” or better is required in each course.

 ENGL 1013 | English Composition |